-- Demonstrate proficiency in basic foundation level 2D and 3D design concepts, including perceptual drawing. - Utilize learned technical studio and/or computer-based skills to realize and test visual ideas and concepts. - Use a wide range of materials and means of expression to communicate visual ideas. - Critically interpret and analyze visual concepts. - Demonstrate knowledge of the arts through associated terminology, historical practices and contemporary developments.
+- Demonstrate proficiency in basic foundation level 2D and 3D design concepts, including perceptual drawing. - Utilize learned technical studio and/or computer-based skills to realize and test visual ideas and concepts. - Use a wide range of materials and means of expression to communicate visual ideas. - Critically interpret and analyze visual concepts. - Identify associated terminology, historical practices and contemporary developments in order to demonstrate knowledge of the arts. - Create a comprehensive portfolio of original art work to demonstrate ability, talent and originality